Cheesebaron/Cheesebaron.MvxPlugins/README.md

 My changes then to MvxPlugins will be limited to:

-1. Changing the Sample FormsPresenters to use a fully supported PCL profile
+1. Changing the Sample FormsPresenters to use profile 259
-2. If required also changing the PCL profile of the FormsPresenters.Core
+2. Changing the PCL profile of the FormsPresenters.Core to profile 259
-3. Adding additional FormsPresenters for Windows8 and Windows 10 UAP.
+3. Adding additional FormsPresenters for Windows8.
 4. Adding the Samples needed to demonstrate new targets working.

 Other things I am working on will be done in another Git Repository.

 Tomasz has hinted that I might need to update NuGet, or possibly set up a separate NuGet Package of FormsPresenters.
-I will come back to that issue, but given that I am only adding additional supported targets, this could be quite simple.
-The changed PCL Profile does not remove support for any target, it simply adds support for additional targets, so we might be able to get away with a single set of NuGet packages.
+I will come back to that issue, but given that a NuGet Package of FormsPresenters based on profile 259 should continue to support solutions that were developed in VS 2013 based on
+PCL profile 78, this could be quite simple.

 License